-This week I was thinking that it would be fun to have a place to share my book reviews for the books I have completed this year.
+My goal every year is to read one book a month.
+Here I will share my book reviews for the books I have completed.
 But here’s the catch: there will be a limitation of three sentences.

 A neurosurgeon with a brilliant future finds out he has terminal cancer in his thirties.
 In this unfinished memoir, he must find out what is truly important in life while facing death.
 This book is gut-wrenching, thought-provoking, and teaches us about how to live.

 Learn how to hack habits so you they work for you and not against you.
 Clear shows us how habits are built and how they can be reversed engineered to eliminate them too.
 Must read if you want to read how to build good habits by learning the habit system complete with lots of practical examples.